Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-get-started.md

 ## Explore more samples

-To learn more about how to use the Azure Management libraries for Java to manage resources and automate tasks, see our sample code for [virtual machines](java-sdk-azure-virtual-machine-samples.md), [web apps](java-sdk-azure-web-apps-samples.md) and [SQL database](java-sdk-azure-sql-database-samples.md).
+To learn more about how to use the Azure management libraries for Java to manage resources and automate tasks, see our sample code for [virtual machines](java-sdk-azure-virtual-machine-samples.md), [web apps](java-sdk-azure-web-apps-samples.md) and [SQL database](java-sdk-azure-sql-database-samples.md).

 ## Reference and release notes